 - Misused words or homonym switches (there/there is the most common).

 - Places where your sentences sound awkward or they had to read twice to get the meaning.

-- Sentences where you use slang, cliches, or other language that sounds like talking rather than something you would read in a book.
+- Sentences where you use slang, cliches, or words that sound like talking rather than something you would read in a book.